AndrewJBateman/angular-app-crypto/README.md

 * Angular httpClient used to get data from an external API.

 * [Angular currency pipe](https://angular.io/api/common/CurrencyPipe) & [rxjs map operator](https://angular.io/guide/rx-library) used to extract currency data and display it to the correct format.

+* updated to the latest version of Angular 7.
+Dependencies updated with 0 dependency vulnerabilities.

 ## Status & To-Do List